Remember when we depended on professionals to produce art?

 Board & Brush Creative Studio

-More of a girlfriend getaway or group activity, Board & Brush in Brownsburg specializes in create-your-own custom wood signs.
+More of a girlfriend getaway or group activity, Board & Brush in Brownsburg features create-your-own custom wood signs.
 But if you think you are going to walk in, throw some paint on a stencil and leave, you are underestimating this experience.

 First-time visitors will quickly notice a wall full of hammers, power drills, sandpaper and other tools.
 It may seem a bit intimidating at first, but the instructor quickly calms the nerves by going through the entire process step-by-step.